IlhamOussanna/superstore-sales-forecasting/README.md

 > **Key Insight:** Furniture generates $742K in revenue but only $18K in profit (2.4% margin).
 Tables alone lose ~$17K, making it the single most profit-damaging sub-category.

 > **Business Action:** A review of Table pricing and discount rates would be a logical next step.
-Redirect promotional spend toward Copiers and Accessories — the highest-profit sub-categories — to improve overall margin.
+Redirect promotional spend toward Copiers and Accessories, the highest-profit sub-categories to improve overall margin.

 ---

-### Page 3 — Sales Forecast (12-Month Outlook)
+### Page 3 Sales Forecast (12-Month Outlook)

 ![Sales Forecast](screenshots/page3_sales_forecast.png)